joesgithub/parcel-plugin-warning/packages/parcel-plugin-ssg/README.md

 - [Front matter](#front-matter)
 - [Global data through data files](#global-data-through-data-files)

+## Output files

+This plugin modifies Parcel's output behaviour for supported assets that output HTML files, in order to generate valid file structures for websites.

+For example, while `example.html` would be output to `example.html` normally, in this case it is output as `example/index.html` to enable proper URL structures for a website.

 ## Consolidate.js Template Engines

 To use a consolidate.js compatible template engine, simply create a new asset with a valid file extension for that engine.